Working Breed Guide

 Hypothyroidism

 A developmental disease affecting cartilage and bone in young, large-breed dogs, causing pain and stiffness in the elbows or shoulders.
-Diet plays a significant role — feeding Giant Schnauzer puppies a large-breed formula with appropriate calcium-to-phosphorus ratios and avoiding excessive protein helps prevent abnormal cartilage development.
+Diet plays an important role.
+Feeding Giant Schnauzer puppies a large-breed formula with appropriate calcium-to-phosphorus ratios and avoiding excessive protein helps prevent abnormal cartilage development.
 Treatment may involve surgery.

 Osteosarcoma

 Giant Schnauzers have an elevated risk for osteosarcoma, an aggressive form of bone cancer more common in large and giant breeds.
 Early detection substantially improves treatment outcomes.
-Be alert to persistent lameness, swelling around limbs, or pain that doesn't resolve with rest.
+Be alert to persistent lameness, swelling around limbs, or pain that does not resolve with rest.

 Elbow evaluationOFA certified